SKIP TO MAIN

 Unconstitutional laws and harmful policies and practices are combining to violate the rights of various communities in our country, particularly immigrants and people who identity as lesbian, gay, bisexual, transgender, or queer.

-ACLU-Idaho is responding through litigation, policy creation, communications, and leadership development for members of immigrant and LGBTQ communities.
+The ACLU of Idaho is responding through litigation, policy creation, communications, and leadership development for members of immigrant and LGBTQ communities.
 But the need for action outpaces internal capacity.

 NATIFS meal kit prep

-ACLU-Idaho’s approach counters with truth, dignity, and shared humanity.
+The ACLU of Idaho’s approach counters with truth, dignity, and shared humanity.

 Leo Morales